 What you will learn

-In our online Equestrian Basic Safeguarding Awareness course, you’ll learn the legal requirements and safeguarding processes necessary for your role in an equestrian centre, along with the appropriate actions to take if you encounter a safeguarding issue.
+In our online Equestrian Basic Safeguarding Awareness course, you’ll learn the context of safeguarding within equestrianism and the safeguarding processes necessary for your role in an equestrian setting, along with the appropriate actions to take if you encounter a safeguarding issue.

 By the end of the course you will be able to: